drabart/QbertSoftware/README.md

  - For running FlexBE adding the python venv to the PYTHONPATH is necessary (as it cannot find the required packages otherwise), and can be done with `export PYTHONPATH="$PYTHONPATH:$(pwd)/.venv/lib/CORRECT_PYTHON_VERSION/site-packages`
  - After plugging in the USB to CAN adapter the network needs to be set up.
 It can be done on linux with `sudo ip link set can0 up type can bitrate 250000` command.
  - The packages can then be started with `ros2 launch qbert_bringup full.launch.py`, which launches the 5 packages described above.

-## Further Development Recommendations

-There also is a dbc file covering the CAN protocol, but we did not find a good tool to decode it in C++, for any further development switching the motor controllers to the more expensive version - ODrive - or putting more time into figuring out the .dbc integration would be good to ensure more robustness.
-Rock 4d vs other ARM vs x86-64 vs ?